AngryMaciek/hypercomplex/README.md

 The library is relatively small, it is recommended to include the header file into the main program and compile it together with the library's implementation file.

 For a brief overwiev of the library's functionality please inspect the following [notebook](./example/example.ipynb).
 Full API Documentation is available at [this link](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Please refer to the [contributing guidelines](CONTRIBUTING.md) if you are interested to contribute to this repository.
+Please mind the [code of conduct](CODE_OF_CONDUCT.md) for all interactions with the community.
+For questions or suggestions regarding the code, please use the [issue tracker](https://github.com/AngryMaciek/hypercomplex/issues).

 © 2020 Maciej Bak